Mark Filip: Professional career

 Filip worked in private legal practice as an associate at Kirkland & Ellis from 1994 until 1995.
 He then worked as an Assistant United States Attorney in Chicago from 1995 to 1999.
 In that position he prosecuted cases in the trial and appellate courts involving a variety of offenses—including violent crimes, political, judicial, and police corruption, health care fraud, and international narcotics trafficking.
 While an AUSA, Filip received a Department of Justice Director's Award for Superior Performance as an Assistant U.S. Attorney.

 Following his service at the U.S. Attorney's Office, Filip was a partner in the Chicago office of Skadden, Arps, Slate, Meagher & Flom from 1999 until 2004.
 There, he practiced in a variety of areas of civil law and criminal law, and also had a number of pro bono cases, including several cases representing indigent defendants in connection with the Federal Defender's Office in Chicago.
 Filip now is a partner in the Chicago office of Kirkland & Ellis.

 Federal judicial service

-On April 28, 2003, Filip was nominated by President Bush to be a United States District Court judge for the Northern District of Illinois, to a seat vacated by Harry D. Leinenweber.
-After being confirmed 96–0 by the Senate on February 4, 2004, and receiving his commission on February 8, 2004, Filip was sworn into that office in March 2004.
+On April 28, 2003, Filip was nominated by President Bush to be a United States District Court judge for the Northern District of Illinois, to a seat vacated by Harry Leinenweber.
+On February 4, 2004, the United States Senate confirmed his nomination by a 96–0 vote.
+He received his commission on February 8, 2004 and was sworn into office in March 2004.
 As a judge, he presided over numerous cases involving criminal, antitrust, securities fraud, immigration and other matters.
 Filip has taught for many years at the University of Chicago Law School, where he served from 2004 to March 2008 as the Bustin Lecturer and taught both advanced criminal law and first-year civil procedure.
-Filip officially resigned his judicial service on March 9, 2008.
+Filip resigned on March 9, 2008 to accept his role as the United States Deputy Attorney General.